 Canuck sports bettors have been saddled with government regulated sports lotteries since 1976.
-The operators vary from province to province but they all follow the same model when you examine the rates of return, betting options, and wager permission structures.
-Canadian sports lotteries have long been called out for their unfair betting practices – especially compared to those at the top ranked online sportsbooks.
+The operators, plus options offered, differ from province to province but they all follow the same model when it come to return rates, betting odds, and wager permission structures.
+Bottom Line; Canadian sports schemes simply don’t measure up when compared to the options available at top ranked online sportsbooks.

 *** It should be pointed out that Canada’s provincial sports betting lotteries fall far short of offering the best wagering experience to sports handicappers in the Great White North.